javag97/design/content/posts/2018-09-10/index.md

 ## Results

 From three usability tests, we could see that our first two tasks of our interface were easy to follow.
+Yet, our third task was confusing to participants.

-However, people were hung up on our third task.
-We noticed that when all of our participants were asked to look for an item on a list, their natural response was is to scroll.
-The way we had structured our interface was that users would sort to find past discoveries as we were convinced that [users wouldn't scroll](https://uxmyths.com/post/654047943/myth-people-dont-scroll).
+When our participants looked for an item on a list, we expected them to understand pagination.
+Instead, their natural response was to [scroll and not sort] (https://uxmyths.com/post/654047943/myth-people-dont-scroll).

 ![Usability Results](./images/usability-changes.jpg)

-Our first change was to make this screen default to sort by date.
-A sort button with a drop-down allows users to click on this button if they want to sort, then prompting users about what way they would want to sort.
-The reasoning for this decision is that users looking to sort will want to do so.
+Or changes was to make this screen default to sort by date.
+Also, a sort button with a drop-down gives users control of how they want to sort.
 From testing our third task again, our users were able to finish the task.

 # Visual language suggestions
- ![Visual Suggestions to ](./images/visual-suggestions.jpg) Visual language references were taken from Material Design and Pokémon Go due to common users spending more time on those products that StArt.
+ ![Visual Suggestions to ](./images/visual-suggestions.jpg) Users spend most of their time on other applications.
+We can use other existing design patterns to guide our process.
+Material Design and Pokémon Go inspired the visual language.
+Material Design has a far reach that many users have come across.
+Pokemon Go is a similar domain of augmented reality.
+This process was about adapting what currently exists to StArt.

 # Final product
-From both iterations, there was a decision to be more expressive as the app must resonate with people who are fans of art.
-A challenge of doing so is trying to be more expressive in the interface while following common design patterns elsewhere.
+From both iterations, we wanted to be more expressive as the app must resonate with people who are fans of art.
+This can be difficult when trying to also follow common design patterns elsewhere.

 ![Final Product](./images/final.jpg)

-# Closing Thoughts
+# Future iterations
 In future versions, users should be able to see other user’s photos and tags within AR.
-It would also be important for app’s purpose of celebrating art to have artists being more directly involved with adding their art to the app.
+It would also be important to have artists being more involved with adding their art to the app.

-## Ethical Considerations
+## Ethical considerations
-Although the app is all meant to be publicly accessible the artist may feel that it violates their usage rights as the creator of an image.
-Since it is also meant to bring people to areas that they would not normally explore it may increase tourist presence in an area that doesn’t want tourism.
+These are things that we need to keep in mind when pursuing the idea further.
+The artist may feel that our app violates their usage rights as the creator of an image.
+An artist should have a say whether their work gets displayed on the app.
+We also have to consider tourism in areas that don't want tourism.
+Finally, we should consider monitoring inappropriate art without trying to censor different perspectives.
+It is also important to consider who gets to say what is inappropriate.

-## AR Kit and technical limitations
+## ARKit and technical limitations
-Apple's ARKit in its current form can currently support the app as designed.
-However, such a technology is still new and could be improved upon.
 A challenge is finding a way for others to see tags made on different devices.
-Such a system must be developed that allows shared viewing across the AR Space.

-## Constraints
-It is important to consider the process of how users submit art locations to travel to.
-This process can be open to all users or a select few to be able to moderate content.
-In the case that someone uploads inappropriate imagery or text, there needs to be a system for reporting which should be accounted for in the app's design.
+Currently, Apple's ARKit can support the app as designed.
+Yet, such a technology is still emerging and needs to develop further across other devices.